 In addition, the prices of the underlying bonds are significantly influenced by the creditworthiness of the issuers of the bonds.
-The bonds underlying the Bond ETFs may have their credit ratings downgraded, including in the case of the bonds included in the iShares[®] iBOXX Investment Grade Corporate Bond Fund, a downgrade from investment grade to non-investment grade status, or have their credit spreads widen significantly.
+The bonds underlying the Bond ETFs may have their credit ratings downgraded, including in the case of the bonds included in the iShares® iBOXX \$ Investment Grade Corporate Bond Fund, a downgrade from investment grade to non-investment grade status, or have their credit spreads widen significantly.
 Following a ratings downgrade or the widening of credit spreads, some or all of the underlying bonds may suffer significant and rapid price declines.
 These events may affect only a few or a large number of the underlying bonds.

-The iShares[®] Emerging Markets Bond Fund is composed of U.S. dollar-denominated bonds of sovereign and quasi-sovereign entities of emerging market countries and the iShares[®] iBOXX Investment Grade Corporate Bond Fund, the iShares[®] iBOXX High Yield Corporate Bond Fund may include U.S. dollar-denominated bonds of foreign corporations.
+The iShares® Emerging Markets Bond Fund is composed of U.S. dollar-denominated bonds of sovereign and quasi-sovereign entities of emerging market countries and the iShares® iBOXX \$ Investment Grade Corporate Bond Fund, the iShares® iBOXX \$ High Yield Corporate Bond Fund may include U.S. dollar-denominated bonds of foreign corporations.
 See "Risk Considerations - An Investment in the Notes Is Subject to Risks Associated with Non-U.S. Securities Markets, Including Emerging Markets" in this term sheet.

-Further, the iShares[®] iBOXX High Yield Corporate Bond Fund is designed to provide a representation of the U.S. dollar high yield corporate market and is therefore subject to high yield securities risk, being the risk that securities that are rated below investment grade (commonly known as "junk bonds," including those bonds rated at BB+ or lower by S&P or Fitch or Ba1 by Moody's) may be more volatile than higher-rated securities of similar maturity.
+Further, the iShares® iBOXX \$ High Yield Corporate Bond Fund is designed to provide a representation of the U.S. dollar high yield corporate market and is therefore subject to high yield securities risk, being the risk that securities that are rated below investment grade (commonly known as "junk bonds," including those bonds rated at BB+ or lower by S&P or Fitch or Ba1 by Moody's) may be more volatile than higher-rated securities of similar maturity.
 High yield securities may also be subject to greater levels of credit or default risk than higher-rated securities.
-The value of high yield securities can be adversely affected by overall economic conditions, such as an economic downturn or a period of rising interest rates, and high yield securities may be less liquid and more difficult to sell at an advantageous time or price or to value than higher-rated securities.
-In particular, high yield securities are often issued by smaller, less creditworthy companies or by highly leveraged (indebted) firms, which are generally less able than more financially stable firms to make scheduled payments of interest and principal.

-Finally, the iShares[®] Barclays TIPS Bond Fund includes inflation-protected bonds, which typically have lower yields than conventional fixed-rate bonds because of their inflation adjustment feature.
-For the iShares[®] Barclays TIPS Bond Fund, if inflation is low, the benefit received from the inflation-protected feature of the underlying bonds may not sufficiently compensate you for this reduced yield.
+Finally, for the iShares® Barclays TIPS Bond Fund, if inflation is low, the benefit received from the inflation-protected feature of the underlying bonds may not sufficiently compensate you for their reduced yield.